 \section{Introduction}

 All graphs considered here are finite, undirected, and simple.
 Let $G$ be a graph with vertex set $V$ and edge set $E$.

 An {\em edge coloring} of a graph is an assignment of ``colors'' to the edges of the graph.
-An {\em edge colored graph} is a graph which is assigned a color for each edge.
-A cycle (path) in an edge colored graph is {\em properly colored} if no two incident edges in it have the same color.
+An {\em edge colored graph} is a graph with an edge coloring.
+A cycle (path) in an edge colored graph is {\em properly colored} if no two adjacent edges in it have the same color.

-Grossman and H\"{a}ggkvist \cite{Grossman1983} gave a sufficient condition on the existence of a properly colored cycles in edge colored graphs with two colors, and Yeo \cite{Yeo1997} extended the result to edge colored graphs with any number of colors.
-Given an edge-colored graph $G$, let $\deg^{c}(v)$, named the color degree of a vertex $v$, be defined as the maximum number of edges adjacent to $v$, that have distinct colors.
+Grossman and H\"{a}ggkvist \cite{Grossman1983} gave a sufficient condition on the existence of a properly colored cycles in edge colored graphs with two colors, and Yeo \cite{Yeo1997} extended the result to edge colored graph with any number of colors.
+Given an edge colored graph $G$, let $\deg^{c}(v)$, named the color degree of a vertex $v$, be defined as the maximum number of edges incident to $v$ that have distinct colors.
 The minimum color degree $\delta^{c}(G)$ is the minimum $\deg^{c}(v)$ over all vertices of $G$.
 In \cite{Li2007a}, some minimum color degree conditions for the existence of properly colored cycles are obtained.
 In particular, they proved that if $G$ is an edge colored graph of order $n$ satisfying $\delta^{c}(G)\geq d\geq 2$, then either $G$ has a properly colored path of length at least $2d$, or $G$ has a properly colored cycle of length at least $\lceil\frac{2d}{3}\rceil+1$.
 In \cite{Lo2010}, Lo improved the bound $\lceil\frac{2d}{3}\rceil+1$ to the best possible value $d+1$.

-Let $K_{n}^{c}$ be an edge colored complete graph on $n$ vertices, the color assigned to edge $uv$ is $c(u, v)$.
+Let $K_{n}^{c}$ be an edge colored complete graph on $n$ vertices, and let $c(u, v)$ be the color assigned to edge $uv$.
 In \cite{Barr1998}, Barr gave a simple sufficient condition for the existence of a properly colored Hamiltonian path in $K_n^c$: $K_n^c$ has no monochromatic triangles.
 Bang-Jensen, Gutin and Yeo \cite{Bang-Jensen1998} proved that if $K_{n}^{c}$ contains a properly colored $2$-factor, then it has a properly colored Hamiltonian path.
 In \cite{Feng2006}, Feng et al. proved that $K^c_n$ has a properly colored Hamilton path iff $K^c_n$ has a properly colored almost $2$-factor (an almost 2-factor is a spanning subgraph consisting of disjoint cycles and a path).